Email marketing has gradually morphed from a luxury to a necessity concerning customer acquisition and retention for small businesses.

-What iIs an Event-Based Marketing Strategy?
+What is an Event-Based Marketing Strategy?

-The fundamental objective of Event-Based Marketing is to align a company’s limited availability of resources for outreach efforts with customer buying intent, which may be discerned or inferred through specific events.
-An “event” is classified as a detectable user action in the digital network realm that sends a signal of an elevated likelihood that a customer would be interested in, or can benefit from, the Gorgias platform and services.
-Example events include visiting the Gorgias website, installing a competitor’s live chat, or publishing a new job post seeking a customer support manager.
+The fundamental objective of Event-Based Marketing is to align a company's limited availability of resources for outreach efforts with customer buying intent, which may be discerned or inferred through specific events.
+An “event” is classified as a detectable user action in the digital network realm that signals an elevated likelihood that a customer would be interested in, or can benefit from, the Gorgias platform and services.
+Example events include visiting the Gorgias website, installing a competitor's live chat, or publishing a new job post seeking a customer support manager.

 How does it work?

-The EBM platform executes custom web scraping of public domain source code so that when a potential client being monitored uses Zendesk or any other platforms that Gorgias considers direct competitors, Gorgias marketing staff can see which competing platform is being utilized and develop a strategic outreach plan to the potential customer.
+The EBM platform executes custom web scraping of public domain source code so that when a potential client being monitored uses Zendesk or any other media that Gorgias considers direct competitors, Gorgias marketing staff can see which competing platform is being utilized and develop a strategic outreach plan to the potential customer.
 Example modes in which the scraper operates include, but are not limited to:

-- It can crawl the “About Us” section or other sections of a company’s website to see if there are any new job offers
+- It can crawl the “About Us” section or other sections of a company's website to see if there are any new job offers.

 - It can see when someone visited the Gorgias website or social media profiles, how long they stayed on certain pages, and what actions they took.

-The latter target type is arguably the most valuable, because it has executed an event that sends the strongest “signal” that a customer is interested in – or in need of – the services that Gorgias provides.
-Apart from Gorgias and competitor websites, the scrapers also monitor adjacent webpages like Upwork and Indeed (job platforms) or Crunchbase (a database of startups and early stage businesses), inspecting their source codes (with the Python scraping module Selenium or inspecting their RSS web feed) to detect events like support job postings or new fundraising rounds that might indicate suitability as a target for potential outreach.
+The latter target type is arguably the most valuable because it has executed an event that sends the strongest “signal” that a customer is interested in – or in need of – the services Gorgias provides.
+Apart from Gorgias and competitor websites, the scrapers also monitor adjacent webpages like Upwork and Indeed (job platforms) or Crunchbase (a database of startups and early-stage businesses), inspecting their source codes (with the Python scraping module Selenium or checking their RSS web feed) to detect events like support job postings or new fundraising rounds that might indicate suitability as a target for potential outreach.
 The goal is to access sequential website source code modifications in a standardized format.
 Finally, the suite organizes and reformats the information into a user-friendly HTML format for the Gorgias marketing team to digest, analyze, and act upon.

-Additionally, the signals’ stack utilizes tools like Albacross or Clearbit Reveal to identify Gorgias’ website visitors, turning an IP address into a corresponding domain name.
+Additionally, the signals stack utilizes tools like Albacross or Clearbit Reveal to identify Gorgias' website visitors, turning an IP address into a corresponding domain name.

 The tools stack matter